gmkung/decheem-docs/docs/faq.rst

 * **Sequence-insensitive knowledge acquisition**

   * Expert systems are only considered useful if it can produce accurate advice faster and cover knowledge areas larger than any human can.
-To achieve this, acquiring and assimilating the knowledge from a large number of sources is essential.
+  * To achieve this, acquiring and assimilating the knowledge from a large number of sources is essential.
 To enable large scale knowledge aggregation to take place efficiently, it is crucial that the sequence in which knowledge is entered into the system has no effect on it's usefulness later on.

 * **Deterministic**

-  * Probabilistic methods (e.g. text-clustering, correlation-based) do not have a lot of use in philosophical and legal settings, as saying that something is 'maybe' or 'likely' true does not allow one to settle an argument completely. it is therefore important that the framework deduces conclusions, rather than makes a guess of what it is (regardless of the likelihood that it is correct).
+  * Probabilistic methods (e.g. text-clustering, correlation-based) do not have a lot of use in philosophical and legal settings, as saying that something is 'maybe' or 'likely' true does not allow one to settle an argument completely.
+  * It is therefore important that the framework deduces conclusions, rather than makes a guess of what it is (regardless of the likelihood that it is correct).

 * **Syntax-less knowledge entry**